bongiozzo/musica_mustdie/output/band_enthral.md

 # Enthral

-Дискография
+## Дискография

-"Demo 1996" 1996, Black Metal
+### "Demo 1996" 1996, Black Metal

+The Majestic Elegance of Dancing Shadows
+Den Skuggelause
+Nordafjells
+Trollbunden Av Det Vakre Vemod

+All music and lyrics written by Enthral anno 1995-1996

+Kjetil Hektoen - Drums, vocals
+Gunnhild Bratset - Guitars, acc. guitars
+Thomas Kj&#248;rnes - Bass

-"Prophecies of The Dying" 1997, Black Metal
+### "Prophecies of The Dying" 1997, Black Metal

+Salig Er Den Som Lir
+Prophecies of The Dying - kundalini (serpent power) Prophecies of The Dying - part II
+A Divine Tragedy
+Enchanted By The Serpent Spell
+Thy Passionate Despair

+Kjetil Hektoen - Drums and percussion, voices
+Gunnhild Bratset - Lead, rhytm and acoustic guitars Martin Rafoss - Bass
+Synth performed by Hektra

-"The Mirror`s Opposite End" 1998, Black Metal "Subterranean Movement" 2003, Black Metal
+### "The Mirror`s Opposite End" 1998, Black Metal

+When The Sky Touched The Earth
+In Passion Swept
+Weltschmerz
+The Sins of Man
+Salvation Mother
+Monochrome
+The 9th Sphere
+Call of The Horned Piper (The Sabbat Song)
+The Leper Play

+Kjetil Hektoen - Drums and percussion, voices
+Martin Rafoss - Bass and cello
+Gunnhild Bratset - Lead, rhytm and acoustic guitars Espen Simonsen - Lead, rhytm and acoustic guitars Stian Aarstad - Keyboards

+### "Subterranean Movement" 2003, Black Metal

+Earth left behind
+Death immaculate
+Inject hate
+Subterranean movement
+Our Justice be Done
+To the bone
+Slaves of one tongue
+Charge of the I

+Kjetil Hektoen - Drums / voice
+Martin Rafoss - Bass
+Ronny Hansen - Guitars
+Gunnhild Bratset - Guitars

 ## Отношения с другими группами